 2) Avoid additives and highly processed foods

 Additives and the highly processed foods that contain them can be difficult for your body to break down, and can lead to bloating and a host of other problems.
 Artificial sweeteners, for example, change your gut microbiota (study).
-For more information on toxic additives that should be avoided, see this blog post, and for more guidance on how to pick clean-label, minimally processed snacks see this one.

 3) Avoid simple carbs and high sugar foods